Unified adiabatic and diabatic excited-state description via the ensemble-variational quantum eigensolver: Results and Discussion

 \subsubsection{After descriptor \(r\) minimization}

 From Fig.~\ref{fig:energies_optimally_diabatic}, it is clear that the diabatic energies obtained after the minimization of the descriptor \(r\) by a change of basis (as discussed at the end of Sec.~\ref{subsec:opt_diab}) are smooth over the entire geometry profile, as expected.
 The corresponding values of \(r\) are close to zero (it remains below \(2 \times 10^{-8}\) for all values of \(\Delta z_1\)), suggesting that the solution is numerically close to the optimal diabatic limit.
 Indistinguishable results are obtained by minimizing $r(\bm{t})$ without a change of basis, {\it i.e.}, when it is incorporated into the objective function via a Lagrangian formulation, as also explained in Sec.~\ref{subsec:opt_diab}.
 From Fig.~\ref{fig:o_star_matrix_minus_zero_one}, it can be observed that the overlap matrix is effectively symmetric, with elements varying only slightly along the deformation coordinate.
 It can be noted that the diagonal elements of the overlap matrix obtained after the determination of the subspace of minimal ensemble-energy in Fig.~\ref{fig:o_matrix_minus_zero_one} were relatively close to their optimal values, which seems to support the notion that the optimizer followed a relatively direct path toward the subspace of minimal ensemble-energy, without fully exploring the variational space.
+Consistent with the slight dependence of the descriptor \(d\) on small variations of the reference geometry \(\bm{R}^{0}\) used to construct the diabatic MO basis, the optimized diabatic states also vary slightly with the choice of \(\bm{R}^{0}\) (see the Appendix~\ref{app:impact_geometry}).